-ActivCard
+- SET STATUS: This APDU is sent when the applet instance life cycle needs to be changed.
+The applet instance life cycle can be: SELECTABLE, BLOCKED, and PERSONALIZED. - INITIALIZE UPDATE: This APDU is used to initiate an GP Secure Channel with the Card Manager or a security domain.
+Cryptographic module and host session data are exchanged, and the cryptographic module and host upon completion of this APDU generates session keys.
+However, the Secure Channel is considered open upon completion of a successful EXTERNAL AUTHENTICATE command that must immediately follow the INITIALIZE UPDATE command. - EXTERNAL AUTHENTICATE: This APDU is used by the cryptographic module to authenticate the host, to establish the Secure Channel, and to determine the level of security required for all subsequent commands within the Secure Channel.
+A previous and successful execution of the INITIALIZE UPDATE command is required prior to processing this command. - STORE DATA: This APDU is used to store or replace one tagged data object provided in the command data field. - PUT 3DES KEY: This APDU is used to add or replace security domain key sets. - PUT PUBLIC KEY: This APDU is used to load RSA public keys such as the Token Verification Key or the DAP Verification Key.
+These keys are used for Delegated Management and DAP verification as specified by Global Platform. - DELEGATE MANAGEMENT: Delegated Management gives the Card Issuer (CSC) the possibility of empowering partnered Application Provider (Users) the ability to initiate approved and pre-authorized Card Content changes (loading, installation, extradition or deletion).

+The following APDUs are sent to ActivIdentity applets:

-- EXTERNAL AUTHENTICATE: this APDU is used by the cryptographic module to authenticate the host, to establish the Secure Channel, and to determine the level of security required for all subsequent commands within the Secure Channel.
-A previous and successful execution of the INITIALIZE UPDATE command is required prior to processing this command. - STORE DATA: this APDU is used to store or replace one tagged data object provided in the command data field. - DELEGATE MANAGEMENT: Delegated Management gives the Card Issuer (CSC) the possibility of empowering partnered Application Provider (Users) the ability to initiate approved and pre-authorized Card Content changes (loading, installation, extradition or deletion). - SET STATUS: This APDU is sent when the applet instance life cycle needs to be changed.
-The applet instance life cycle can be: SELECTABLE, BLOCKED, and PERSONALIZED. - SET APPLICATION UID: This APDU is sent when the UID associated with the applet instance needs to be changed. - REGISTER APPLET: This APDU registers applet instances to the ACA instance so that the access control and secure message service can be provided. - REGISTER ACR: This APDU manages the mapping between ACRID and actual APDU instruction. - PUT KEY: This APDU is used to enter the XAUT key used to unblock the PIN, and must be used with a secure channel.
-The APDU format is compliant with GP specifications. - RESET RETRY COUNTER: All PIN-protected services of all applet instances that are registered to the particular ACA instance are not accessible to the Card Holder when successive PIN verifications for that ID instance fail.
-These applets are then in a "PIN blocked" state.
-This APDU unblocks the Card Holder PIN and restore the VERIFY PIN service with a new counter. - READ CERTIFICATE / STATIC BUFFER: This APDU is used to read the data from the selected buffer. - UPDATE CERTIFICATE / STATIC BUFFER: This APDU is used to update the data stored in the selected buffer. - GENERATE KEY PAIR: This APDU is used to generate an RSA Key Pair in the cryptographic module.
+- RESET RETRY COUNTER: This APDU is used to unblock the cardholder PIN and restore the VERIFY service with a new counter value if the CSC role is authenticated successfully.
+The command operates as long as the unblock counter has not expired. - CHANGE REFERENCE DATA: This APDU intends to create the PIN and PUK in the card.
+It is also used to update the PUK value. - PUT KEY: This APDU is used to either enter the XAUT key used to unblock the PIN (for v2.6.2 applet only) or the RSA private key component, and must be used with a secure channel established by CSC role.
+The APDU format is compliant with GP specifications. - REGISTER APPLET: This APDU is to register applet instances to the ACA instance so that the access control and secure message service can be provided. - REGISTER ACR: This APDU manages the mapping between ACRID and actual APDU instruction as well as record the ACR definition for the applet services. - SET APPLICATION UID: This APDU is sent when the UID associated with the applet instance needs to be changed (this command is only available in v2.6.2) - READ CERTIFICATE / STATIC BUFFER: This APDU is used to read the data from the selected buffer. - UPDATE CERTIFICATE / STATIC BUFFER: This APDU is used to update the data stored in the selected buffer. - GENERATE KEY PAIR: This APDU is used to generate an RSA Key Pair in the cryptographic module.
 The Private Key is associated with a PKI Applet instance.
-The public key is output as the response of this command and not stored on the card. - UPDATE PROPERTIES.
-This APDU sets 1) a flag that indicates that the card holder must change his PIN before any PIN protected service can be accessed, and 2) return either CAC v1 status word, or GSC-IS v 2.1 status word, when the Card Holder enters the wrong PIN. - PRIVATE SIGN / DECRYPT.
-This APDU uses the RSA private key in the PKI buffer to sign data. - MANAGE SMA: This APDU is used to explicitly close the SMA secure channel. - CHANGE REFERENCE DATA: This ADPU is used to set or change the Card Holder PIN if the CSC role is authenticated successfully.
+The public key is output as the response of this command and not stored on the card. - PRIVATE SIGN: This APDU uses the RSA private key in the PKI buffer to sign data. - SET PROPERTIES: This APDU creates and sets the object properties for GC/PKI applet.